Grits & Soul

 Grits & Soul is the eighth studio album by American musician James Brown.
-The album was released in 1964, by Smash Records.
+The album was released in August of 1964 by Smash Records.
 Brown does not sing on the album; he was sidestepping his contract obligations with King Records.
-Instead, Brown plays keyboards along with Fats Gonder.
+Instead, Brown plays keyboards.
+This is the first known recording of Maceo Parker, seen on the right of the album cover, at this point on baritone saxophone.
+Nat Jones, at left on the cover, is one of four Kinston, NC musicians performing on the album, with Maceo Parker's brother Melvin on drums and Robert Knight on trumpet.